cynthialmy/cynthialmy.github.io/_posts/2023-10-24-contract-manager.md

 **Explore Further**

 The Data Contract Manager stands as a valuable resource for those aiming to enhance their data management practices.
-For detailed instructions on setting up and utilizing this tool, our guide on GitHub is available for reference: [Data Contract Manager](https://github.com/volvo-cars/data-contract-manager).
+For detailed instructions on setting up and utilizing this tool, refer to GitHub: [Data Contract Manager](https://github.com/volvo-cars/data-contract-manager).

 By employing a clear and effective system for managing data contracts, you pave the way for improved governance and quality control in your data operations.